 i i

-In the second case, it is important to notice, that if there are free CPUs at the
+In the second case, it is important to notice that if there are free CPUs at the

 node, each incoming input file will be immediately submitted for processing, creating a reservation for a new output file of size OutSizej = β · I nSizej .
 For this reason, the constraint on the storage size gives us Fi −(1−δ)·Diski .
 From the other hand, in order to saturate unused CPUs, we need to transfer at least one file for each of them.
 If an